fempar/fempar/Containers/Docker/README.md

 ### Available images

-FEMPAR Docker images are are hosted in Docher Hub.
+FEMPAR Docker images are hosted in Docher Hub.
 [Docker Hub](https://hub.docker.com/) is a service provided by Docker for finding and sharing container images.
 Through Docker Hub, FEMPAR host, and allow users to get, official pre-built and up-to-date FEMPAR Docker images.

 FEMPAR Docker Hub organization is currently hosting two available repositories: